 The game is about winning.
 The winner gets the rewards, perks, power, and fame.
 The loser is marked with public shame.
 Any elected official is rewarded for crushing the spirit of his political opponents with an increased chance of re-election.
 This is why partisan bullying behavior is frequent.
 At the campaign level, suppose that I reach out to the disenfranchised, this is a “losing strategy” because I have limited resources/time and the payoff is low.
 At the other end, the incumbent mayor may have the resources, time, and money to reach out to disenfranchised voters, though the result may backfire, where they may vote for his opponent.
 In summary, the game is rigged against the disenfranchised.
 As long as the disenfranchised are a political minority, they will be a permanent underclass.

 Question to Citizen: Do you want to maintain the system of governance that further disenfranchises residents, including the most vulnerable, even though you “benefit” from it?

 Priority #1 : Public Safety [Click for Detail Platform]

 My platform is to reform the Saint Paul Police Department (SPPD), which includes supporting community-based alternatives, funding the police, police accountability, and improving relations between citizens and SPPD.
 I believe all citizens, workers, including law enforcement, deserve dignity and mutual respect.
-The platform overview is provided below.
+The platform overview is provided below with these two graphics.

 Before we go on, I wanna communicate to you, the reader, an effective way to process this information and communicate this topic effectively so you can have productive conversations rather than shout matches with your neighbors and friends.
 I have published a video going over this.
 In addition, I grew up in over-policed environment of NYC during the height of Muslim discrimination, and had serious trauma around police, but overcame it, you can read my trauma story.